AET-DevOps25/team-stratton-oakmont/README.md

 - **Swagger UI**: http://localhost:8082/api/v1/swagger-ui.html
 - **OpenAPI JSON**: http://localhost:8082/api/v1/api-docs
 - **Description**: Provides AI-powered academic advice and recommendations for study planning

-## How to Use

-1. **Start your services** using your preferred method (Docker, Gradle, etc.)
-2. **Navigate to the Swagger UI URL** for the service you want to explore
-3. **Explore the API endpoints** - you can see all available endpoints, request/response schemas, and try them out directly
-4. **For authenticated endpoints** (User Auth and Study Plan services):
-   - First authenticate through the User Auth Service
-   - Copy the JWT token from the response
-   - In the Swagger UI, click the "Authorize" button
-   - Enter `Bearer <your-jwt-token>` in the authorization field

 </details>